John Reddish (soldier): Second World War

 Reddish was commissioned into the Second Australian Imperial Force with the service number NX105 on 26 March 1940 and returned to the Citizens Military Force on 15 October 1945.
 As a battery commander in the 2/6th Field Regiment, 7th Division he served in Palestine, Egypt, Mersa-Matruh and Syria.
 Reddish was awarded the Distinguished Service Order (DSO) for leadership during the Syria–Lebanon campaign.
 As lieutenant colonel he led his regiment against the Japanese in the New Guinea campaign, fighting in the Owen Stanley Ranges.
 He also took part in the Salamaua–Lae and Finschhafen actions.
 Along with the DSO, he was twice Mentioned in Despatches.
 Reddish was promoted to temporary lieutenant colonel on 15 April 1942 (made substantive on 1 September) and to colonel (temporary brigadier) on 17 November 1943.
 During his war service he commanded the 2/4th and the 2/6th Field Regiments.
 He rose to become Commander Royal Artillery of the 6th Division.

 For his service in the Citizens Military Force, Reddish was awarded the Efficiency Decoration.
 Granted the honorary rank of brigadier on 16 October 1945, Reddish retired from military service on 28 February 1951.

 Personal and later life

-In civilian life Reddish was a senior manager for Mercantile Mutual (now OnePath) in Melbourne.
+In civilian life Reddish was a senior manager for Mercantile Mutual in Melbourne.
 Reddish married Edna Kench on 15 November 1930 in Petersham, New South Wales and had two sons.
 He died at North Balwyn, Victoria on 2 August 1971.